Denver Zoological Foundation at Rio Mora NWR restoration and research projects include,

 Erosion and lower water tables reduce the soil particles’ ability to hold water (Zeedyk and Jansens 2004; Sponholtz 2005).
 As a result, plant diversity and percentage of groundcover decrease, and that reduces the resilience to catastrophic events (Zeedyk and Jansens 2004).
 Eventually, the soils drain enough to lower the water table, destroying wetlands, cienegas, and springs.
 The soils also harden, so run-off increases, and that dumps sediment into the river.
 All of these effects reduce habitat for fish, plants, and wildlife with subsequent declines in species diversity.
 Seeps and springs are particularly vulnerable.

 To return life to the land, soils must recover the ability to hold water (Zeedyk and Jansens 2004; Sponholtz 2005).
 Craig Sponholtz (Dryland Solutions) and Bill Zeedyk (Zeedyk Ecological Consulting) are consulting and leading the efforts to reverse the effects of upland arroyos upon the landscape.
-They read the flow of the land and design one-rock dams, check dams, diversion dams, and terraces to reverse erosion.
+They read the flow of the land and design rock structures to reverse erosion.
 We ask volunteers to carry rock, branches, mulch, etc. and place them.
 We will also plant native seeds, trees, and shrubs to provide food and cover for wildlife.

 Such efforts slow the flow of water and allow water to soften the ground (Zeedyk and Jansens 2004; Sponholtz 2005).
 This increases the amount of infiltration into the soil.
 The rock dams also raise the bottom of the arroyo and change the steep, narrow cut into a wide, shallow swale.
 The water table then rises, extends the reach of moisture farther into the grasslands, and reduces sedimentation in the river.
 When plants sprout on a degraded area, it slows air movement, provides shade, reduces evaporation, further slows water flow, holds soil in place, and the ground litter from plants adds organic content (Zeedyk and Jansens 2004; Sponholtz 2005).
 This structural change increases the health of the grassland and provides habitat for a host of vertebrates and invertebrates.